vasilakisfil/Introspected-REST/README.md

 #### 6.2.2.
 HATEOAS can get pretty heavy
-Imagine if you have to describe in a resource, all the available actions along with the available API capabilities _in that specific resource_.
+Imagine if we have to describe in a resource, all the available actions along with the available API capabilities _in that specific resource_.
-Your API response would just explode in terms of size while making your API super complex.
+Our API response would just explode in terms of size while making our API super complex.

 #### 6.2.3.
 Balancing between Media Types and HATEOAS
 The idea is that Media Types describe the generic capabilities while HATEOAS